-Tecnoglass Inc.: Come For The 60% Upside, Stay For The 6% Yield
+Tecnoglass, Inc.: Come For The 60% Upside, Stay For The 6% Yield

 1.13

-There are no outstanding stock options in Tecnoglass and I don't anticipate any in the near future.
+There are no outstanding stock options in Tecnoglass, and I don't anticipate any in the near future.
 The main source of dilution in Tecnoglass right now is the dividend, which can be paid in either cash or shares at the election of the shareholder.
 About 70% of the company is held by insiders who have irrevocably elected to receive their dividend in shares.
-Depending on how many other shareholders take their dividend in shares, and what the stock price does over the course of the year, I've modeled dilution anywhere from 4-6%.
-That puts basic EPS in a range of 0.72 to 1.17 and diluted EPS in a range from 0.69 to 1.13.
+Depending on how many other shareholders take their dividend in shares, and what the stock price does over the course of the year, I've modeled dilution anywhere from 4% to 6%.
+That puts basic EPS in a range of $0.72 to $1.17 and diluted EPS in a range from $0.69 to $1.13.

 Valuation

 I think Tecnoglass is being valued by the market on earnings rather than EBITDA or revenues.
 The main reason is because it is earnings rather than EBITDA or revenues that took such a sharp drop, and thus would explain the sharp drop in the share price.
 Cash flow, including free cash flow, is significantly up.
-But focusing on earnings also makes sense, in that interest, taxes, and depreciation are all significant charges at Tecnoglass and ignoring them doesn't give you a great view of the actual performance of the company.
+But focusing on earnings also makes sense in that interest, taxes, and depreciation are all significant charges at Tecnoglass and ignoring them doesn't give you a great view of the actual performance of the company.

 Before the Q1 earnings came out, TGLS had been trading at a P/E in the mid-teens.
 So if we use a ratio in that range (rather than the current P/E of 25, which would give us an artificially high estimate) we get something like this: